Authored by the expert who managed and guided the team behind the Germany Property Pack

 Is it mandatory to get a lawyer or a notary to buy a property in Bavaria right now?

-A notary is effectively mandatory in Bavaria because German law requires all real estate purchase contracts to be notarized, while hiring a lawyer is optional but often recommended for foreign buyers.
+A notary is mandatory to buy real estate in Bavaria, while a lawyer is not mandatory but is strongly recommended for foreign amateur buyers.

 Make a profitable investment in Bavaria